riaancornelius/Flux/README.md

 ## Assumptions

 * Nobody wants another issue tracker, so it makes sense to integrate with an existing one.
+* The sync system will probably not be used in companies, so make it as fun to develop as possible and as cool to show off as possible.

 ## Philosophy

-As this is a pet project being developed for the learning experience, some 'bad' decisions will be made in the design and requirements and this is perfectly fine.
+As this is a pet project being developed for the learning experience, some 'bad' decisions will be made in the design and requirements and we are perfectly fine with this.

 The overarching goals here is to create something cool to show off, learn new stuff and have fun doing it.

-Having said all this, bad code is unacceptable.
+Having said all this, bad code is unacceptable - We are trying to create good habits.

 ## Significant Requirements